 Familiarize yourself with the 110% rule: it is illegal for movers to charge you more than 110% of the original estimate before they deliver your goods.
 Even then, they can charge you for any additional fees only after unloading.
 Remember, the company cannot under any circumstances hold your belongings hostage for additional payment!

 Lastly, a “binding estimate” is just that: binding.
-If there is a significant difference between the information you provided and the reality of the move at hand, like a different destination or much larger load, then your movers might add additional charges.
+If there is a significant difference between the information you provided and the reality of the move at hand, like a different destination or a much larger load, then your movers might add additional charges.

 Some companies charge by the hour, and their estimate is based on how long they think the move will take.
 This method can more easily result in higher charges when the move takes longer than the initial estimate.
 Tough traffic, getting the couch through the door, or even weather can cause delays in your move, but you shouldn’t be stuck paying a lot extra.
 If possible, choose a company that offers a guaranteed price that is not dependent on hourly charges.
 As long as your inventory matches the information you provided on your estimate, the charges should stay about the same.